Skip to content

 Principle Explanation

-DataFlux Func is composed of Web servers and worker units connected through Redis as a message queue.
-Data returned directly via return is serialized and sent to the message queue, then returned to the caller by the Web server.
+The underlying architecture of DataFlux Func consists of web servers and worker units combined via Redis as a message queue.
+Data returned directly via return is serialized and sent into the message queue, then returned to the caller by the web server.

-Due to JSON serialization/deserialization, Redis enqueueing/dequeueing, and internal network communication, performance can degrade significantly when dealing with large JSON data.
+Due to JSON serialization/deserialization, enqueuing and dequeuing operations on Redis, internal network communication, etc., performance can degrade significantly when the size of a single JSON data payload is too large.

 This function essentially performs the following operations at the underlying level: 1.
 Saves the data to be returned as a file in the download directory of the Resource Catalog.
-2. Responds to the request as a "file download" (i.e., DFF.RESP_FILE mentioned above).
-3. The Web server directly reads the file saved in step 1 from the Resource Catalog and returns it to the client.
+2. Responds to the request as a "file download" (i.e., DFF.RESP_FILE mentioned earlier).
+3. The web server directly reads the file saved in step 1 from the Resource Catalog and returns it to the client.

-By using this "detour" method, the internal communication processing is lightweight, thereby improving performance.
+Through this "detour" method, the processing at the internal system communication level is lightened to improve performance.

 Performance Comparison

-Below is a performance comparison when returning a JSON of approximately 3.5MB in size:
+The following is a performance comparison when returning JSON of approximately 3.5MB in size:

 • When returning JSON directly via return data, it takes 18 seconds.